-The output buffers of nano devices can provide multiple drive strengths to meet signal integrity requirements.
+The output buffers of IGLOO and ProASIC3 devices can provide multiple drive strengths to meet signal integrity requirements.
 The LVTTL and LVCMOS (except 1.2 V LVCMOS) standards have selectable drive strengths.
+Other standards have a preset value.

 Drive strength should also be selected according to the design requirements and noise immunity of the system.